Jesus teaches us about the cost of following Him.

-We are currently forming a team that will be traveling once in the Summer.
+We are currently forming a team that will be traveling once in early 2018.
 Please contact firstname.lastname@example.org for details.

 What is the approximate cost?

-The cost for the Cuba trip is usually around $3000/person (up to half of the trip cost may be paid for by the Wide Open World Fund for qualifying Lifepoint members) which includes round trip airfare to Havana, housing, meals, local transportation, ministry projects/materials, day trip activities, departure taxes, fees, insurance on you and your baggage, and a trip facilitator/translator to accompany the group for the week.
+The cost for the Cuba trip is usually around $2000/person (up to half of the trip cost may be paid for by the Wide Open World Fund for qualifying Lifepoint members) which includes round trip airfare to Havana, housing, meals, local transportation, ministry projects/materials, day trip activities, departure taxes, fees, insurance on you and your baggage, and a trip facilitator/translator to accompany the group for the week.
 The cost does not include souvenirs and one noon meal while in Havana.

 What will we being doing on the trip?